Best Educational Apps for 4-Year-Olds in Singapore (2026)

 - Behind in phonics?
 Focus on QuizKin or Duolingo ABC for structured phonics practice.

 - Needs broad exposure?
-Khan Academy Kids covers the widest range of subjects.
+Khan Academy Kids covers the widest range of subjects in one place.

 - Strong reader but weak in maths?
 Add Moose Math alongside a literacy app.